GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/3-RC Models/README.md

 can be attributed to RC order only.

-This module corresponds to Supplementary Fig. 10 and Supplementary Fig. 11.
+This module corresponds to **Supplementary Fig. 10 and Supplementary Fig. 11**.

 ---